martimy/Design_Fall_2022/README.md

   This is Python container that includes all modules needed to run the test scripts.
 - [Python](https://www.python.org/) — Programming language for network applications:
   All test software is written in Python, including scripts that run tests that are not available in Batfish.

+## Installation

+You need to host Drone server and runner(s) on server (locally or in the Cloud).
+The installation steps are as follows (for Ubuntu Linux):

+1. Install Docker using the convenience-script (find other methods of installations [here](https://docs.docker.com/engine/install/ubuntu/).):

+    ```
+     $ curl -fsSL https://get.docker.com -o get-docker.sh
+     $ sudo sh get-docker.sh
+    ```

+2. Install Drone Server, and Drone Runner:

+    a.
+At GitHub add Drone information to OAuth Apps.
+Record Client ID and Clinet Secret
+    b.
+At the Drone server host, edit the start_drone.sh script to include the following information:
+       - Client ID
+       - Client Secret
+       - Runner secret (you need to generate)
+       - Server host IP address
+       - Admin username (to restrict access)

+    c.
+Execute the script start_drone.sh
+    d. edit the start_runner.sh script to include:
+       - Runner secret
+       - Drone host IP address

+3. Log into Drone server and activate this repository.
+4. Add the secrets needed in your test scripts (e.g. Batfish server location)

 ## Acknowledgments